zoueia/would-you-rather/README.md

 checkForURL(url)
 ```

-* Returns true if url is an actual URL `
+* Returns true if the url attribute is an actual URL `
 * Returns false if url is not an actual url.

  <h2 align="center">Testing</h2>